Å·ÖÞ±Í¶×¢µØÖ·_Ã÷ÉýÌåÓý-¾º²Ê×ãÇò±È·ÖÍÆ¼ö

 • English at the level B2 of the Common European Framework of Reference for Language, demonstrated e.g. by:

-• Toefl (IBT) 82 or better (overall score)
+• Toefl (IBT)

-• Cambridge Certificate B2
+• Cambridge certificate?

 • or a recognised equivalent.